nonyobu/frontend-nanodegree-arcade-game/README.md

 ## Description
 This arcade game was made for Udacity Frontend Nanodegree Program.
-We were given a github base project to start with.
+We were given a GitHub base project to start with.

 ## Instructions